-Slide, and then screw the glenosphere pusher over the metaglene assembly rod.
-This will snap the glenosphere onto the metaglene.
+Slide the Glenosphere carefully over the Metaglene Assembly Rod.
+Slide, and then screw the Glenosphere Pusher on the rod.
+This will push the Glenosphere onto the Metaglene.

-Screw the glenosphere pusher until an increased force is felt.
-A firm resistance indicates that the glenosphere is seated on the metaglene.
-Turn back the pusher, remove the assembly rod and check if the glenosphere is fully seated on the metaglene.
-The glenosphere will come off easily, if not fully seated.
+Stop as soon as you have to push with increased force.
+Turn back the Glenosphere Pusher and check if the Glenosphere is fully seated on the Metaglene.
+The Glenosphere will come off easily, if not fully seated.